 – Flat Structure: This type of structure is best for small websites with few pages.
 The homepage contains all the information, and there are no subcategories.
 This structure can be challenging to navigate because all the information is on one page.
 It’s perfect for users who want to find information quickly.

 – Matrix Structure: This type of structure is a mix of hierarchical and flat designs.
 It’s perfect for large websites with many pages and categories.
 It not only allows users to explore the website hierarchically but also provides a quick way to find information by listing all the pages on the homepage.

 Now that you know the different website structures, it’s time to decide which one is best for you.
 Here are a few tips to help you decide:

-Breadcrumbs are a great way to show users where they are in the hierarchy and help them find their way back to the homepage.
-You can create breadcrumbs in HTML or CSS, and many plugins are available for WordPress websites.
+Include breadcrumbs: Breadcrumbs are a great way to show users where they are in the hierarchy and help them find their way back to the homepage.
+You can create breadcrumbs in HTML or CSS, and there are many plugins available for WordPress websites.

 Remember that a website structure is not permanent.
-You might have to keep tweaking your website’s structure as your website grows to keep up with new standards in the SEO world.
+You will have to keep tweaking your website’s layout to keep up with new trends in the SEO world.